Pidgeot/python-lnp/readme.rst

 placeholder for the command.

 Depending on your choice of terminal, desktop environment, etc., it may also be necessary to use ``nohup`` with the command, e.g. ``nohup term -e``.

-To verify if your command works as intended, launch Dwarf Fortress with DFHack installed and enabled.
-A working command will cause a new terminal window to appear, PyLNP itself will remain responsive, and everything will continue to work correctly even if you close PyLNP while Dwarf Fortress is running.
+The terminal configuration UI includes a button to test if your custom command is able to launch terminals correctly.
+The test consists of two processes - a parent and a child - which will communicate with each other in various ways to ensure that they are running independently of the other.

+If the test fails, you will get an error message describing the issue briefly.
+You will have to adjust your command accordingly.

 Pre-built executables
 =====================